 Evaluating Whether Framer is Worth the Cost

 Whether or not Framer is worth the cost depends on your individual needs and budget.
 If you're a hobbyist or student, the Free Plan may be sufficient.
-If you're a small business or team, the Mini Plan may be a good option.
-If you're a large business or team, the Basic or Pro Plan may be a better fit.
+If you're a small business or team, the Basic Plan may be a good option.
+If you're a large business or team, the Pro or Scale Plan may be a better fit.

 Sure, here are some additional factors to consider when evaluating whether Framer is worth the cost:

-2. Your budget: How much are you willing to spend on a design tool?
-The Free Plan is free, but the paid plans start at $15/month.
+Your budget: How much are you willing to spend on a design tool?
+The Free Plan is free, but paid plans start at $10/month for Basic.

-3. Your team size: If you're working on a team, you'll need to consider the number of users you need.
-The Mini Plan allows for up to 3 users, while the Basic and Pro Plans allow for unlimited users.
+Your team size: If you're working on a team, you'll need to consider the number of users you need.
+Basic and Pro allow up to 2 and 10 editors respectively.

 Tips to Save on Framer